lazamar/lazamar.github.io/_posts/2024-04-01-virtual-dom.md

 We want it to be very cheap and easy to add and remove event listeners, and we want to be sure that we never leave any dangling listeners around.

 We will also enforce the invariant that for any given node each event should only have a single listener.
-This will already be the case with our API given even listeners are listed in the properties object and JavaScript objects cannot have duplicate keys.
+This will already be the case with our API given event listeners are specified using keys in the properties object and JavaScript objects cannot have duplicate keys.

 Here is an idea.
 We add to DOM object nodes a special property created by our library which contains an object where all the user defined event listeners for